Beuys & Bike #3: Duisburg

 The special Beuys moment on the road:

 The Lehmbruck Museum played a very important role for Beuys.
-Shortly before his death, he gave his last speech there and thanked Lehmbruck, as the inspiration for the sculpture came from a sculpture by Lehmbruck.
-In the Lehmbruck Museum, as well as on its grounds, you walk past many sculptures and let the art affect you, just as Beuys once did.
+Shortly before his death, he gave his last speech there and thanked Lehmbruck, as the inspiration for the sculpture came from one of Lehmbruck's sculptures.
+In the Lehmbruck Museum and its grounds, you can walk past many sculptures and let the art take effect on you, just as Beuys once did.

 The perfect Instagram motif:

 Impressive sculptures can be found in many places in Duisburg.
-The "Head of Poseidon" can be found in the port district of Ruhrort.
+The "Head of Poseidon" can be found in the harbor district of Ruhrort.

 The Beuys quote fits this stage:

 "I would like to thank my teacher Wilhelm Lehmbruck.
-Why was it possible for a man who, after I got my hands on a very small fragment of his work and even as a photograph, was able to produce in me the final decision to deal with sculpture, with sculpture?"
+Why could a man who, after I had got my hands on a very small fragment of his work, even in the form of a photograph, make the final decision in me to engage with sculpture?"

 Fat burning:

-Detailed information on the various highlight locations on the route can be found at Tourismus NRW .
+You can find detailed information on the various highlight locations on the route at Tourismus NRW.

-You can find the complete Beuys & Bike bike route on our website.
+You can find the complete Beuys & Bike cycle route on our website.

 Photo: Lehmbruck Museum © Johannes Höhn